JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/getting_started.md

 ```
 ![3-taxon network](../assets/figures/net3taxa.svg)

+Note that this example network is not time consistent: the length of the path
+from the root to the hybridization node H1 is different depending if we go
+through the major edge (0.6+0.7=1.3) or the minor edge (0.5+0.6=1.1).

+Coalescent simulations can be performed along on such networks, also
+along non-ultrametric network.
+If the network is ultrametric (time-consistent, and with all tips at the
+same distance from the root), then gene trees will also be ultrametric.

 ### basic example: simulate, save to file, plot

 We use [`simulatecoalescent`](@ref) to simulate gene trees along this network.